lucasjmagee/Neuron-Fragment-DM-Skeletonization/README.md

 #### Description

-Creates DIPHA input file for all likelihood images
+Creates DIPHA input file for all subregions.
+The DIPHA program takes a specifically formatted input file.
+The authors of DIPHA included a script for generating such file for imaging data.
+This is the same script.

 #### Python Function